primehostai/primehostai.github.io/docs/slack.md

 When it comes to guest communication, it's important to be able to keep everything in one place.

 Slack App is a great tool, free & easy to use!
-You can keep all your guest communication there, see PrimeHost's suggested replies & use it to reach easily to all your guests, no matter which channel they used to reach you!
+You can keep all your guest communication there, see PrimeHost's suggested replies & use it to reach easily to all your guests, no matter which channel they used to reach you.

 **STEP 1: Click “Integrations” on the Dashboard sidebar**